 Blood clots appear when blood cells lump together in to one larger piece.
 These function naturally in the body to stop bleeding and prevent excessive blood loss.
 When a blood clot forms in an unfortunate place, however, it can lead to severe health problems.
 This is what occurs during retinal vein occlusion (RVO).
 During this condition, a blood clot has formed in the retinal vein, which delivers blood to the eyes.

-Request more information about treatment of Retinal Vein Occlusion today: call (973) 777-3711 or contact Prevention Clinics online.
+Request more information about treatment of Retinal Vein Occlusion today: call (847) 824-3127 or contact Dr. James Katz online.

 Retinal Vein Occlusion Causes